MindfulMap

 Tools

-Miro, Figma, Adobe Illustrator, Adobe Photoshop
+Figma, Tableau, Adobe Illustrator, Adobe Photoshop

 Client

-The Centre of Addiction and Mental Health (CAMH)
+The Centre for Addiction and Mental Health (CAMH)

-Prof. Nicholas Woolridge
+Prof. Nicholas Woolridge (primary), Prof. Michael Corrin (secondary)

 Content Advisor